eepgxxy/eepgxxy.github.io/_posts/blog/2017-03-14-animation-css.markdown

 * :bell:CSS media queries:

-Media queries are originaly designed for responsive web design and are still using for this purpose.
-By thinking the way how media qurie works, animations can be designed when the web page's size is being constantly adjusted, though it is not strictly an animation by definition.
+Media queries are originally designed for responsive web design and are still being used for this purpose.
+By thinking the way how media query works, animations can be designed when the web page's size is being constantly adjusted, though it is not strictly an animation by definition.

 {% highlight css %}
 @media screen and (min-width: 500px) {